sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/3000 - instruct-tips/index.md

 ---
-title: "Natural language methods"
+title: "Sensible Instruct authoring tips"
 hidden: false
 ---

 Use natural-language SenseML methods to extract free text from unstructured documents, or as low-code alternatives to [layout based methods](doc:methods).
 For example, extract information from legal paragraphs in contracts and leases, or results from research papers.

 SenseML natural-language methods are powered by machine learning and natural language processing models, for example by the large language model [GPT-3](https://openai.com/api/).